Mentalab-hub/explorepy/docs/usage.rst

             from BIOSIG can be downloaded from this `link <https://pub.ist.ac.at/~schloegl/src/mexbiosig/>`_.
 The documentaion can be found in this `link <http://biosig.sourceforge.net/help/biosig/t200/sload.html>`_.

+.. note:: As the environmental factors such as temperature may affect the sampling rate of the ADC, we recommend to
+            compute the sampling rate of the recorded data.
+In case of deviations, the signal must be resampled to correct drifts.
+The timestamps in the csv/edf file can be used to compute the resampling factor.

 **push2lsl**
 Streams data to Lab Streaming Layer (LSL).::